 - Manual therapy

 - Specific exercises aimed to facilitate tissue healing and improve core muscle strength, endurance, and coordination.
-This also improves range of motion in other areas like the shoulders and hips
+This also improves the range of motion in other areas like the shoulders and hips

 - Movement and postural assessments aimed at improving alignment, body mechanics, and efficiency

 - Patient education about the neuroscience of pain and the influence of mindset and belief on a person’s discomfort and long-term outcomes

 We also know from the research that one of the best ways to improve and prevent spinal pain is to participate in regular aerobic exercise—things like walking, cycling, light jogging, and swimming.
 Physical therapists can be instrumental here!
 They help people feel good enough to start increasing their activity level again, safely and sustainably.

 Physical therapy may even help people reduce their dependence on pain medications or even avoid spinal surgery—a huge benefit since about 40% of people continue to struggle with back pain after surgery.

 Back pain can make it difficult to sleep, drive, and work—let alone go to the gym or participate in the activities you love.
 If you’re struggling with back pain and would like to see how physical therapy can help, contact PhysioFit Physical Therapy & Wellness today at (650) 947-8500 to schedule your first appointment.

 Kim Gladfelter, MPT, OCS, FAAOMPT